 Aspidistra elatior is often called the cast-iron plant because it survives almost any conditions.
 It was often grown as a houseplant, as it could survive infrequent watering in dark rooms.
 However, in our mild Sydney climate, we can grow it as a very effective foliage plant outdoors in a dry, shaded spot or in pots.
 In sunny spots, the leaves become horribly bleached.
 It is a rhizomatous perennial from southern Japan with long, wide leaves, growing up to about 50 cm or more tall.
 Over time, it will grow into a wide clump.
 The star-shaped flowers are produced at the base of the plant and are often not noticed.
 The plant is regarded as frost hardy to about -10 degrees Celsius.

 The plant is useful as a foil to gold-variegated plants that grow well in shade, such as variegated forms of Abutilon and Euonymus japonicus.
 It also looks effective when grown with coloured-foliage plants of a similar shape, such as Ctenanthe setosa 'Grey Star' and Ctenanthe lubbersiana .
 There is a white-striped version of this Aspidistra, called 'Variegata' (or possibly more correctly 'Okame').
-It does not seem to grow as robustly as the species, in my experience, but is a good companion to shade-tolerant plants with white flowers, to echo the leaf variegation.
+It needs a bit more light than the plain species, but is a good companion to shade-tolerant plants with white flowers, to echo the leaf variegation.
 It seems to need a bit more moisture in its early years - once established it is pretty drought tolerant.
 A speckled form with shorter leaves was originally known as A. elatior 'Milky Way' but has been reclassified as A. lurida 'Ginga'.
 Aspidistra leaves are excellent for use in cut-flower arrangements.